Quantitative ergodicity for the symmetric exclusion process with stationary initial data: Reduction to the two species SEP with annihilation

 \section{Reduction to the two species SEP with annihilation}

 In view of \eqref{3}, an upper bound for $\bar d(\mu P_t,\pi_\rho)$ can be obtained by exhibiting a stationary coupling between $\mu P_t$ and $\pi_\rho$.
 Starting a time $t=0$ by a stationary coupling of $\mu$ and $\pi_\rho$ and coupling the corresponding two SEP we obtain, at time $t>0$, a stationary coupling between $\mu P_t$ and $\pi_\rho$ good enough to produce the bound \eqref{12}.
 In words, the coupling between the two SEP can be described as follows.
-Particles of the two processes that are at the same site are glued together for all times while particles alone jump, taking into account the exclusion condition, independently.
-In formulae, we consider the Markov pregenerator $\tilde L$ on the state space $\Omega\times \Omega$ that acts on local functions $F\colon \Omega\times \Omega\to \bb R$ as
+Particles of the two processes that are at the same site jump together while particles alone jump independently.
+In formulae, we consider the Markov process whose generator is the closure of the operator $\tilde L$ that acts on local functions $F\colon \Omega\times \Omega\to \bb R$ as

-As follows from \cite[Ch.~I]{Li}, the closure of $\tilde L$ generates a Feller process on the state space $\Omega\times \Omega$ whose associated semigroup is denoted by $\tilde P_t$.
-Note that, even if not apparent from the notation, $\tilde L$ is the same generator as the one used in \cite[\S~VIII.2]{Li} to prove the attractiveness of the exclusion process.
+The corresponding semigroup is denoted by $\tilde P_t$, $t\ge 0$.
+Note that, even if not apparent from the notation, $\tilde L$ is the operator used in \cite[\S~VIII.2]{Li} to prove the attractiveness of the exclusion process.
 The next statement can be checked by a direct computation that is omitted.